seed4j/seed4j/README.md

 ## Quick Start

-Open your code editor and type the following command  to clone:
+Open your terminal and type the following command to clone:
 ```
 git clone https://github.com/jhipster/jhipster-lite
 ```